Finder makes money from featured partners, but editorial opinions are our own.

 How to avoid your bank account being frozen

 • Tell your bank before you go overseas.
-Through Internet or mobile banking you can tell your financial institution that you are planning to go overseas and during which dates.
+Through Internet or mobile banking, you can tell your financial institution that you're planning to go overseas and the dates you're away.
 This lets the bank know that any overseas transactions are likely to be legitimate, but also allows them to keep an eye on other suspicious activity that may come as a result of using your card abroad.

 • Be aware of scams.
 Watch out for any scams that may end up in fraudulent activity on your account.
 While banks have processes in place to spot any suspicious activity, it is always important to be vigilant and cautious.
 Don't click on unknown links, don't share your card details with unknown callers and don't download suspicious attachments.